This post may contain affiliate links. Please read our disclosure policy.

 Start with a crisp cucumbertini for a refreshing, botanical kick.
 These pork and shrimp wonton cups are great as an appetizer or a side to your main, whichever you prefer.
 If you’re looking for some other side ideas, a bowl of hot miso soup, some charred snap peas, a crisp ginger dressing salad or the famous din tai fung cucumber salad are all great choices.
 Finish the meal with a fresh melon dessert marinated in grand marnier and topped with silky vanilla ice cream.

-Sushi Bundt Cake FAQ
+Sushi Bundt Cake Variations

 Can I make this ahead of time?

 The seasoned rice can be made a day or two ahead and it’s actually better if you do.
-The crab tampico and sauce a day in advance, but the cake itself should be assembled close to serving.
+The crab tampico and sauce can be made a day in advance, but the cake itself should be assembled close to serving.
 You can make the entire cake about two hours ahead, at most.
 Be careful with the avocado because if it’s out too long it will brown and the cucumbers can begin to release water.

 Can I use a larger bundt cake pan?

-You need a 6-cup pan for this exact amount ingredients.
+You need a 6-cup pan for this exact amount of ingredients.
 It is the perfect amount to fill the pan so when you flip it your sushi bundt will land on the plate.
 If you are going to use a different size make sure you adjust the ingredient amount.

 How do I prevent the rice from sticking to the mold?